jrudess/streamdvr/README.md

 Time shifting is not a crime:
 https://en.wikipedia.org/wiki/Sony_Corp._of_America_v._Universal_City_Studios,_Inc.

-* Captures using either ffmpeg or streamlink to ts constainers
+* Captures using either ffmpeg or streamlink to ts containers

 * Automatic post-processing converts recordings to mp4 or mkv containers.